What does it mean to withdraw from the term?

-Students who use all four withdrawals from term will receive a notice from the Office of the Registrar informing them that they have exhausted their withdrawals from term and any future withdrawal from term will require an Academic Requirements Committee petition.
+Students who use all four withdrawals from term will receive a notice from the Office of the Registrar informing them that they have exhausted their withdrawals from term and any future withdrawal from term will require a petition with the Academic Requirements Committee.

 What if I need an extra term to withdraw?

-Students must petition for an additional term withdrawal to the Academic Requirements Committee (ARC) after the maximum four term withdrawals has been reached.
+Students must petition for an additional term withdrawal to the Academic Requirements Committee after the maximum four term withdrawals has been reached.
 Petitions for exceptions to AR 13 are not guaranteed approval.
-For more information about the petition process, see Petition an Academic Regulation.
+Click here for more information about petitioning an academic regulation.

 I didn't know dropping my courses on the first day of the term would result in a "withdraw from the term."
 Is this new?
 Does this count toward my four withdrawals?